 I nodded, simply to keep this process moving forward.

 "Other people saw him, especially the people in the store, and they all said it looked like the same person.
-And if there were two people, male or female, the one who didn't die has vanished."
+And if there were two people, male or female, the one who didn't die has vanished from the roof."

 My employer nodded slowly.
 "So, if this one person pushed in, ascended, returned to street level, pushed in again, and then fell, jumped, or was pushed–"